-While we will always work quickly to restore water service, we do recommend that you be prepared for unexpected water outages.
+While we will always work quickly to restore water service, we recommend that you be prepared for unexpected water outages.
 The general rule of thumb for storing water is one gallon of water per person per day.
 This water will be used for drinking and sanitation.
 Don't forget that your pets will need water too.

 Emergency Water Outages

 Emergency outages include water main breaks or system damage.
 If a main break occurs in your neighborhood, our crew works quickly to make the repair and restore water service.
-Due to the urgency of such situations, our crew will make the repair process their top priority.
+Due to the urgency of such situations, our crew will make the repair their top priority.
 This means water service may be interrupted without prior notification.